-Build AI Agents That Triage, Escalate, and Follow Up for Support.
+AI Assistants That Triage, Escalate, and Follow Up for Support.

 Quick answer

-An AI agent for customer support helps teams triage tickets, route escalations, watch SLA risk, and send post-resolution follow-ups across the help desk tools they already use.
-Pinksheep lets support teams describe what they need in plain English, then builds agents that connect to Zendesk, Freshdesk, Intercom, and similar tools.
+An AI assistant for customer support helps teams triage tickets, route escalations, watch SLA risk, and send post-resolution follow-ups across the help desk tools they already use.
+Pinksheep lets support teams describe what they need in plain English, then builds AI assistants that connect to Zendesk, Freshdesk, Intercom, and similar tools.
 You review the plan first, keep customer-facing actions approval-first, and stay in control of every step.

 AI Agent for Customer Support helps your team handle repetitive work in plain English.
 Pinksheep connects to Zendesk, Intercom, Freshdesk, and 1,000+ more, shows you the plan, and helps you stay in control before anything important changes.